 He desires for us to be honest with Him about the struggles that we’re going through.
 And we all know that in this particular culture that we find ourselves in called the Bible Belt, it is very tempting to go week after week through corporate worship pretending like everything is great and putting on the face like everything is great.
 God help us to be honest about what we’re struggling with, lay that at His feet, and know that when we cast our cares on Him, what does He do?
 He cares for us.

 He is big enough to handle your struggles.
 He’s big enough to handle your doubts.
 He’s big enough to handle even your questions.
 He’s big enough to handle it all, so bring it before Him in corporate worship.
 Christ desired to bring satisfaction to her soul.
 And the good news is He desires to bring satisfaction to every single soul, no matter how difficult things are that you find yourselves going through right now.
 But spiritual pretenders try to worship without being honest with God.

-Limit Worship To A Certain Place
+John 4:15–26 Encourages Us Not to Limit Worship To a Certain Place

 Second, spiritual pretenders limit worship to a certain place.
 They limit worship to a certain place.
 In this dodging of the question in verse 20, it says, “Our fathers worshipped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem” (John 4:20).